lvm/tida1vm/README.md

 optional arguments:
   -h, --help            show this help message and exit -v, --version         shows the current version
-  -a, --amsynth         auto connects all `amsynth` clients available -c CONNECT, --connect CONNECT
+  -a, --all             auto connects all clients available -c CONNECT, --connect CONNECT
                         connects a client to midi through -d DISCONNECT, --disconnect DISCONNECT